-There are a lot of takeaways here, and hopefully you found something helpful for your SEO strategy.
-This isn’t a comprehensive list of all the potential errors that people can make with SEO on their sites, but they’re definitely some of the most common.
+There are a lot of takeaways here, and hopefully, you found something helpful for your SEO strategy.
+This isn’t a comprehensive list of all the potential SEO mistakes that people can make on their sites, but they’re definitely some of the most common.

 Get posts by email